Language Institute in Paris, France

 The Summer Language Institute in Paris provides an excellent opportunity for intermediate or advanced students of French to live and study in Paris, the vibrant capital of France.
 Students will visit important historical and cultural monuments of the “city of light” and study the language and culture of France.

-The program begins with four days spent in Normandy and students will visit Mont Saint-Michel, the D-Day landing beaches, beautiful seaside towns such as Saint-Malo and Honfleur, stopping off at Monet’s house surrounded by beautiful water-lily ponds and the stupendous château and gardens of Versailles.
-The program will spend 4 weeks in Paris, studying culture, composition, conversation, phonetics, grammar, reading, and literature at l’Étoile: Centre de Langue et Vie Françaises.
+The program begins with a four-day tour of Brittany and Normandy where students will visit the beautiful seaside town of Honfleur, the port city of Caen and the Abbey of St. Etienne, the D-Day landing beaches, Mont St. Michel, and Monet’s house surrounded by beautiful water-lily ponds and gardens.
+The program will then travel to Paris, where students will spend four weeks studying culture, composition, conversation, phonetics, grammar, reading, and literature at l’Étoile: Centre de Langue et Vie Françaises.
 Course offerings range from second semester French through minor/major level courses.

 Normandy and Brittany